HansDandle/HDBaseHit/README.md

 ### Windows Service Installation

-To run TV Recorder as a Windows service:
+To run LineDrive as a Windows service:

 1. **Install the service**:
    ```cmd